project-fractal/WP6T62-03-Runtime-Manager/README.md

 1. Launch *rm_mqtt.py* from the folder *runtime_manager*, in order to subscribe to the topic indicated in the configuration file.

-2. Edit broker ip and port info inside the file *test/test_mqtt_publisher.py*.

-3. Launch the script *test_mqtt_publisher.py* to publish a test message on the topic where the Runtime Manager is subscribed.
+2. Launch the script *test_mqtt_publisher.py* to publish a test message on the topic where the Runtime Manager is subscribed.

 **REST API TEST**